 - Keep reading to learn how to effectively move your personal brand online and on social media channels.

-I want to share this article with you all because it's probably one of the best personal branding articles I've read in a long time - and that's saying something, because I read a lot of these.
+I want to share this article with you all because it's probably one of the best personal branding articles I've read in a long time - and that's saying something because I read a lot of these.

 The original article is from Forbes and you can find it here

 What I really love about it is that it breaks personal branding and leadership and explains how it is the one and the same.
-Personal branding online is more then just posting a few good articles, or sharing your expertise on your area of interest, it's more than that.
+Personal branding online is more than just posting a few good articles, or sharing your expertise on your area of interest, it's more than that.

 One of the most interesting findings from the article was that:

 "Based on a survey conducted by my organization, less than 15% of people have truly defined their personal brand and less than 5% are living it consistently at work – each and every day. "

 "What I didn’t tell you is that 70% of professionals believe they have defined their personal brand and 50% believe they are living it. "